 I've written Infinite Powers in an attempt to make the greatest ideas and stories of calculus accessible to everyone.
 It shouldn't be necessary to endure what Herman Wouk did to learn about this landmark in human history.
 Calculus is one of humankind's most inspiring collective achievements.
 It isn't necessary to learn how to do calculus to appreciate it, just as it isn't necessary to learn how to prepare fine cuisine to enjoy eating it.
 I'm going to try to explain everything we'll need with the help of pictures, metaphors, and anecdotes.
 I'll also walk us through some of the finest equations and proofs ever created, because how could we visit a gallery without seeing its masterpieces?
-As for Herman Wouk, he is 103 years old as cian's take on the story and significance of calculus.
-A historian of mathematics would tell it differently.
-So would a pure mathematician.
-What fascinates me as an applied mathematician is the push and pull between the real world around us and the ideal world in our heads.
-Phenomena out there guide the mathematical questions we ask; conversely, the math we imagine sometimes foreshadows what As should be obvious by now, I'll be giving an applied mathematiactually happens out there in reality.
-When it does, the effect is untine, hermetically sealed world of theorems and proofs echoing back To be an applied mathematician is to be outward-looking and on themselves.
-We embrace all kinds of subjects: philosophy, politics, science, history, medicine, all of it.
-That's the story I want to tell intellectually promiscuous.
-To those in my field, math is not a pris--the world according to calculus.
+As for Herman Wouk, he is 103 years old as of this writing.
+I don't know if he's learned calculus yet, but if not, this one's for you, Mr. Wouk.